 The Needles - Perhaps the most famous image of the island, this series of distinctive chalk stacks sit out to sea off the coast of Alum Bay, at the western-most point of the island.
 Ironically, an additional (and supposedly the most needle-like) stack is thought to have collapsed in 1764.
 The red and white striped Needles Lighthouse stands at the end of the line of rocks, and was manned by keepers up until 1994.

 The Auction House is part of a stylish new conversion of Ryde's Victorian sale rooms.
-New for the holiday market, it has been equipped and furnished in boutique hotel style to provide a relaxing and luxurious base for ...
+It has been equipped and furnished in boutique hotel style to provide a relaxing and luxurious base for your holidays.

 Excellent sea viewsOffering stunning extensive sea views, this terraced holiday cottage is accessed at the end of a country lane, offers homely holiday accommodation and is ideal for couples or small families.
 Located ...